Justina8703/ENEL-ENEN-645-2025Winter--Group-11/README.md

 We use MobileNetV2 as the image feature extractor.
 Pre-trained weights from ImageNet are used, and the classifier is removed to obtain a 1280-dimensional feature vector, which is then passed through a fully connected layer and reduced to 750 dimensions before fusion with text features.
 ### DistilBERT Text Encoder
 We use DistilBERT, a lightweight version of BERT, to process the textual descriptions extracted from image filenames.
 The text is tokenized, and the [CLS] token embedding (768 dimensions) is extracted.
 This embedding is then passed through a fully connected layer, reducing it to 750 dimensions, followed by batch normalization.
+### Classifier
+The 750-dimensional image and text features are concatenated (1500 dimensions total).
+The fused representation passes through a fully connected classifier (1500 → 1000 → num_classes), with ReLU activation and dropout to improve generalization.